 Which popups won’t be affected?

 Generally, an interstitials that have a good reason to be there, as well as those that are easy to dismiss

 - Interstitials that appear to be in response to a legal obligation (Examples: cookie usage or for age verification)

 - Login dialogs on sites where content is not publicly indexable.
 (Examples: private content such as email or unindexable content that is behind a paywall)

 - Banners that use a reasonable amount of screen space and are easily dismissible.

 I seem to have obtrusive interstitials on my site and they work GREAT for my conversion rate.
 What should I do?

-Another way is to experiment with different ways to design your optin forms or calls-to-action.
+Experiment with different ways to design your optin forms or calls-to-action.
 For example, HelloBar offers an easy to put your optin form across the screen without it taking too much space.

 Remember, Google mostly cares about the user’s immediate experience.
 This update will affect pages users navigate to directly from Google search results (and generally pages users land on from external sources, like Google Plus, for example).
 Whatever you do with those users after that is your business, so if they navigate further into the site, you can serve them more ads.